Quantum boomeranglike effect of wave packets in random media: Abstract

 \section{Abstract}

-We unveil a novel and unexpected manifestation of Anderson localization of matter wave packets that carry a finite average velocity: after an initial ballistic motion, the packet center-of-mass experiences a retroreflection and slowly returns to its initial position.
-We describe this effect both numerically and analytically in dimension 1, and show that it is destroyed by weak particle interactions which act as a decoherence process.
-The retroreflection is also present in higher dimensions, provided the dynamics is Anderson localized.
+We unveil an original manifestation of Anderson localization for wave packets launched with a finite average velocity: after an initial ballistic motion, the center of mass of the wave packet experiences a retroreflection and slowly returns to its initial position, an effect that we dub "Quantum Boomerang" and describe numerically and analytically in dimension 1.
+In dimension 3, we show numerically that the quantum boomerang is a genuine signature of Anderson localization: it exists if and only if the quantum dynamics if localized.